steadylearner/Steadylearner/post/rust- Start your Chat App with Rust.md

 }
 ```

-The major part of the [Rocket] relevant code will be the boilerplate if you want to write minimum web with it.
+The major part of the [Rocket] relevant code will be the boilerplate if you want to write minimum webpage with it.
 So you don't have to understand all at once.

 But the important points here are